Riverside Community College District Mission Statement

 Riverside Community College District is dedicated to the success of its students and to the development of the communities it serves.
 By facilitating its Colleges and learning centers to provide educational and student services, it meets the needs and expectations of its unique communities of learners.
 The District provides the Colleges with leadership in the areas of advocacy, resource stewardship, and planning.

-- Riverside Community College District offers more than 100 comprehensive programs to aid students seeking transfer to a 4-year college or university, a 2-year degree, a professional certificate, occupational training, or simply to update their work skills.
+- Riverside Community College District offers more than 100 comprehensive programs to aid students seeking transfer to a four-year college or university, a two-year degree, a professional certificate, occupational training, or simply to update their works skills.

 - In Spring 2016, unduplicated student enrollment exceeded 36,800 and total district enrollment credit, non-credit, and community education programs topped 40,000.